muhammad-fakhri/karhutla-backend/README.md

 ## Run Dev Server

-1. Open terminal in project folder
-2. Use below command in the terminal
+1. Use below command in the terminal
    `npm run dev`
-3. Access development server in
+2. Access development server in
    `http://localhost:3000`

 ## Prepare for Production

 1. Build project and run production server
    `npm run prod:start`
-3. Access production server in
+2. Access production server in
    `http://localhost:3000`

+## Static HTML Export

+1. Build project and export html
+   `npm run prod:export`
+2. Command above will build the project and export html static.
+The exported html files will be placed inside `/out` folder
+2. Deploy project files inside `/out` folder to the server

 ## Developer Team